Approximating evidence via bounded harmonic means: Numerical Illustrations

 In order to determine the optimal level of our HPD region, we ran $100$ replications of the method for seven different values of HPD levels $\alpha$ from $10\%$ to $99\%$.
 The role of the level $\alpha$ is also clear in Figure \ref{Ex1_levels}, as extreme values predictably induce greater variability than when $\alpha$ lies in the upper center of the unit interval.
 (We stress that the actual coverage of the approximate HPD region $\mathcal E$ is consistently close to its nominal value, for all methods and level choices.)

-In this symmetric and unimodal example, Mixture THAMES yields poorer results in terms of precision compared to the other estimators, as shown in Figure \ref{Ex1_compare}.
-This is likely due to the additional Monte Carlo step required by Mixture THAMES to estimate the intersection volume between the ellipsoid and the HPD region.
+In this symmetric and unimodal example, tTHAMES yields poorer results in terms of precision compared to the other estimators, as shown in Figure \ref{Ex1_compare}.
+This is likely due to the additional Monte Carlo step required by tTHAMES to estimate the intersection volume between the ellipsoid and the HPD region.
 Furthermore, THAMES is comparable to ECMLE despite the former using an optimal level set and the latter a local model-free approximation.
-Both THAMES and Mix-THAMES were implemented using the optimal configurations recommended by \citet{metodiev2024easily,metodiev2025easily}.
-In THAMES, the ellipsoid radius was set to \( r = \sqrt{d + 1} \), and Mixture THAMES used the truncation level determined by minimizing the Kolmogorov distance between the truncated, standardized negative log-posterior and the \(\chi^2_d\) distribution.
+Both THAMES and tTHAMES were implemented using the optimal configurations recommended by \citet{metodiev2024easily,metodiev2025easily}.
+In THAMES, the ellipsoid radius was set to \( r = \sqrt{d + 1} \), and tTHAMES used the truncation level determined by minimizing the Kolmogorov distance between the truncated, standardized negative log-posterior and the \(\chi^2_d\) distribution.
+We used the authors' original code for both THAMES and tTHAMES.
+For tTHAMES, we compute the estimator over the set $A'_{\hat{\theta}, \hat{\Sigma}, r, \alpha}$ (Equation \ref{intersect}), excluding the label-switching corrections for mixture models.
+Notably, PWK performs well in this setting, benefiting from the low dimensionality and the symmetric, near-circular shape of the posterior, which aligns naturally with its spherical shell partitioning scheme.